sourcegraph/about/content/blogposts/2024/cody-jetbrains-6-0-25-release.md

 ## Ask Cody to Fix

-Cody now makes it even faster to go from seeing an error in your IDE to writing a fix.
-For errors in your code, Cody presents a new button: Ask Cody to Fix.
-When you click it, Cody will review the issue and suggest a fix.
+Cody now makes it faster to go from seeing an error in your IDE to implementing a fix.

+When you view an error, Cody will present a new button: Ask Cody to Fix.
+Click it to prompt Cody to review the issue and suggest a fix.
 You can then view the diff of changes and accept or undo the change.

 <Video
   source={{